TritonDataCenter/sdc-cloudapi/docs/index.md

 An [image](#image-description) contains the software packages that will be available on newly provisioned machines.
-In the case of virtual machines, the dataset also includes the operating system.
+In the case of virtual machines, the image also includes the operating system.

 ## ListImages (GET /:login/images)